tscircuit/cli/README.md

   add <component>            Add a tscircuit component package to your project remove <component>         Remove a tscircuit component package from your
                              project
-  snapshot [options]         Generate schematic and PCB snapshots setup                      Setup utilities like GitHub Actions upgrade                    Upgrade CLI to the latest version search <query>             Search for packages in the tscircuit registry
+  snapshot [options]         Generate schematic, PCB and 3D snapshots setup                      Setup utilities like GitHub Actions upgrade                    Upgrade CLI to the latest version search <query>             Search for packages in the tscircuit registry